sbcshop/2x2_Display_PicoW_Hardware/README.md

   - [/Mechanical Data](https://github.com/sbcshop/2x2_Display_PicoW_Hardware/tree/main/Mechanical%20Data) - This directory contains Dimension, 3D and STEP files
   - [Getting Started Guide](https://github.com/sbcshop/2x2_Display_PicoW_Software) - This repo contains 2x2 Display with Pico W Getting Started instructions.

+**Disclaimer:** "The design files provided, including schematics, mechanical dimensions, and STEP files, are for reference only.
+Variations may exist between these files and the actual physical product.
+We do not assume responsibility for any discrepancies or damages resulting from their use.
+It is strongly recommended to verify all critical dimensions and specifications using the physical product before manufacturing or integration."

 ## Related Products
   * [2x2 Display with ESP32 S3 (Round)](https://shop.sb-components.co.uk/products/2x2-quad-display-board?variant=41538301493331)